Septoplasty – Septum Surgery for Improved Breathing and Reshaping in Auckland New Zealand

 What is Septoplasty?

 Septoplasty is a surgical procedure used to correct deviations of the septum by removing or reshaping deviated portions of the nasal bone and cartilage.
 Unlike rhinoplasty which is a cosmetic surgery performed to enhance the aesthetic appearance of the nose, the goal of septoplasty surgery is to improve functionality by eliminating nasal blockage.
-Many Surgeons often perform septoplasty together with rhinoplasty (called septorhinoplasty) to ensure the perfect function of the nose.
+Many Surgeons often perform septoplasty together with rhinoplasty (called septorhinoplasty) to ensure the perfect look and function of your nose.

 Dr Mark Gittos, Specialist Plastic Surgeon in Auckland, New Zealand is a nose surgery expert and studied as an ENT Surgeon during his Plastic Surgery Studies.